-Briefs.
-The parties (and friends-of-the-court) will have an opportunity to file briefs after the evidentiary hearing.
+Briefs and Proposed Findings of Fact.
+The parties (and friends-of-the-court) will have an opportunity to file briefs and proposed findings of fact after the evidentiary hearing.
 A brief is a written document that presents a party's legal and factual arguments for consideration by the Commission.
+Briefs can include proposed findings of fact, which are statements of facts from the evidentiary record that a party wants to be the basis for the Commission's decision.
+Please see Commission Rule 2.223.